RedisBloom/RedisBloom/docs/docs/bloom-filter.md

 # Bloom Filters

-A Bloom filter is a probabilistic data structure that enables you to check if an element is present in a set using a very small memory space of a fixed size.
+A Bloom filter is a probabilistic data structure in Redis Stack that enables you to check if an element is present in a set using a very small memory space of a fixed size.

 Instead of storing all of the elements in the set, Bloom Filters store only the elements' hashed representation, thus sacrificing some precision.
 The trade-off is that Bloom Filters are very space-efficient and fast.